pauloskaterock/PH-Quake-Log/README.md

   	21:42 Kill: 1022 2 22: <world> killed Isgalamido by MOD_TRIGGER_HURT

-  O player "Isgalamido" morreu pois estava ferido e caiu de uma altura que o matou.
+  The player "Isgalamido" died because he was injured and fell from a height that killed him.

   	2:22 Kill: 3 2 10: Isgalamido killed Dono da Bola by MOD_RAILGUN

-  O player "Isgalamido" matou o player Dono da Bola usando a arma Railgun.
+ The player "Isgalamido" killed the player Owner of the Ball using the Railgun weapon.

-Para cada jogo o parser deve gerar algo como:
+For each game the parser should generate something like:

     game_1: {
 	    total_kills: 45;